janikvonrotz/dotfiles/README.md

 # dotfiles

-Vim config and much more.
+Vim, bash, fzf config and much more.

 ## Setup